-(1) AD measures on Japanese-made polyvinylidene chloride (PVDC polymer)
+(1) AD Measures on Japanese-Made Polyvinylidene Chloride (PVDC Polymer)

 In April 2017, the Chinese government decided an AD measure on Japanese-made polyvinylidene chloride.
 There is an issue regarding this decision that the explanations for setting of the price reduction and causality are both insufficient.
 The Japanese government pointed out the above aspect through public hearing for the matter and AD Committee meetings and requested improvement by submitting government opinions, etc. until the final decision was made.
 However, a decision, whose conformity to the WTO Agreements was questionable, was ultimately made.
-Refer to page 10 of the 2018 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA for details on this matter.
+For details, refer to page 10 of the 2018 Report on Compliance by Major

+Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA -.

-(2) AD measures on Japanese-made acrylonitrile-butadiene rubber (NBR)
+(2) AD Measures on Japanese-Made Acrylonitrile-Butadiene Rubber (NBR)